How to Protect Your Property Rights

 The FBI and local law enforcement officials raided the business offices of realtor Ralph Roberts.
-Roberts is the subject of an ongoing criminal investigation and several news probes.
-In controversy is his alleged “misuse” of the Michigan public administrator system.
-It’s supposed that Roberts finds properties of deceased homeowners, uses a public administrator to open an estate in probate court, and then bills the estate for his sales commissions and other “services”.
+Roberts was the subject of an ongoing criminal investigation and several news probes.
+In controversy was his alleged “misuse” of the Michigan public administrator system.
+It’s supposed that Roberts found properties of deceased homeowners, used a public administrator to open an estate in probate court, and then billed the estate for his sales commissions and other “services”.

 Here are seven things you can do to protect your real estate from “charlatans” and (frankly) from yourself:

-- “Fake” attorneys.
 Similar to the preceding paragraph, don’t accept legal advice from someone who is not a licensed attorney.
 Accountants, doctors, real estate agents, mortgage brokers, or the county clerk are not attorneys and cannot dispense legal advice or draft legal documents.
 In other words, ignore the outside chatter of your “mother’s friend’s sister’s son”.
-Odds are (a) they aren’t an attorney, (b) their situation has a different set of facts and is not completely on point, and (c) they won’t be there for you when @#$%@# hits the fan.
+Odds are (a) they aren’t an attorney; (b) their situation has a different set of facts and is not completely on point; and (c) they won’t be there for you when @#$%@# hits the fan.

-- Open your mail, @#$%!.
 Unless you’re a clairvoyant, open your mail.
-Important legal notices that affect legal rights come in the mail.
+Important legal notices that affect your legal rights come in the mail.
 They aren’t often sent by text message.
 Legal processes have sensitive timelines.
 Miss a legal deadline and it becomes almost impossible and very expensive to reinstate your rights.
 People pay more attention to what they’re going to “binge-watch” on Netflix than they do to their legal rights.
 Give your legal issue the proper attention it deserves so that later, you don’t have to devote all of your time, energy and money to cleaning up a legal mess.

 In the real estate business, nothing of value is free.
 There is tremendous value in seeking “preventative” legal advice, but beyond that and above all else, when it comes to all of those “great” real estate deals that your friend or family member has turned you on to…remember this one axiom, “nothing of value is free”.….repeat ”nothing of value is free” .….repeat “nothing of value is free”.